 There are no products in your shopping cart.

-Behavioral safety experts and authors, Dr. Judy L. Agnew and Dr. Aubrey C. Daniels, provide leaders with a data-based, practical approach to ensuring organizations are safe by design, not Safe By Accident.
+Behavioral safety and safety leadership training experts and authors, Dr. Judy L. Agnew and Dr. Aubrey C. Daniels, provide leaders with a data-based, practical approach to ensuring organizations are safe by design, not Safe By Accident.
 Moving beyond finger-pointing, the authors reveal how behavioral science can help safety professionals and leaders eliminate counterproductive practices and foster a company-wide culture of safety—from the boardroom to supervisors to the employees on the front lines.

-“Safe by Accident? is a must read for the manager involved in creating a sustainable safety culture.
+“Safe by Accident? is a must read for the manager involved in creating a sustainable workplace safety culture.
 This book focuses on leadership and provides a framework to help change the practices we have all used that seem reasonable but are really roadblocks to improved performance.
 The behavior analysis presented in this book is a welcome addition to the leader’s toolkit; it gets to the core of why sustainable culture change is difficult and provides a methodology for continuous improvement.
 I highly recommend this book and have added it to my required reading collection for new managers.”

 Edward J. Vanyo, Jr.